The Divorcee: Plot

 Ted, Jerry, Paul, and Dorothy are part of the New York in-crowd.
 Jerry's decision to marry Ted crushes Paul.
 He gets drunk and drives, causing an accident that leaves Dorothy's face disfigured.
 Out of guilt, Paul marries Dorothy.

 On the evening of Jerry and Ted's third anniversary, she discovers he has had a brief affair with another woman, though he tells Jerry it did not "mean a thing".
 Upset, and with Ted away on a business trip, Jerry spends the night with his best friend, Don.
 Upon Ted's return, she tells him that she "balanced our accounts", withholding Don's name.
 Ted is outraged, and they argue, which ends with Ted leaving her and the couple filing for divorce.
 While Jerry turns to partying to forget her sorrows, Ted becomes an alcoholic.

 Sometime later, Paul and Jerry run into each other on a train.
 She discovers he still loves her and is willing to leave Dorothy, with whom he is in a loveless, resentful marriage, to be with her.
 They spend two weeks together and make plans for their future.

 Dorothy comes to speak with Jerry at her home, but Paul is coincidentally meeting Jerry for dinner, and the three have an awkward exchange.
 Despite good arguments from Paul, Dorothy’s desperation not to lose him forces Jerry to reevaluate her decision to leave with Paul.
 Ultimately, Jerry admits she regrets giving up on her first marriage, and decides to see if Ted will reconcile, disappointing Paul bitterly a second time.

 Weeks later, on her third attempt to locate Ted in Paris, Jerry finally finds him at a New Year's Eve party.
 After a polite exchange, Ted expresses his regret at how he reacted before the divorce.
 Jerry tells Ted her true feelings, and the two kiss at midnight to begin the new year, and their new lives, together.

+Cast

+Chester Morris and Norma Shearer as Ted and Jerry Martin.